zachartrand/SoME-3/index.md

 $$s = a + r(a + ar + ar^2 + ... + ar^{n-1} + ...)$$

-Despite the fact that $ar^n$ becomes $ar^{n-1}$, if we were to expand out the terms in the parentheses, we get the same series as $s$ in the first line, so we can substitute the terms in the parentheses with $s$!
+Despite the fact that $ar^n$ becomes $ar^{n-1}$, we have an infinite number of terms, so if we were to expand out the terms in the parentheses, we get the same series as $s$ in the first line; therefore, we can substitute the terms in the parentheses with $s$!

 $$s = a + rs$$